 The counter sink depth is 1/4" deep MAX.

+I didn't take a picture of it, but I took two of the 1.25" screws and zipped them in.
+Progress!
+Repeat this for the remaining sides.
 Step 24: I decided that I wanted to add one longer screw going in the opposite directions of the original two to add strength.
 Take your counter bit, zip a hole into your boards and sink a 1.5" screw in as seen below.
 Do this to all of your sides.

 I placed my hexagons in a row to do one last check to make sure everything was symmetrical.
 And guess what?
 They were.
 Why were they you asked?
 They were symmetrical because I took precise measurements at the beginning to make life easier later on.
 Totally worth it.